OpenSourceEBike/OpenSourceEBike.github.io/index.md

 This DIY display is small and shows basic information as EBike/EScooter speed, battery SOC and motor power.
 It uses a 3 buttons remote to let user change the motor assistance level as also set other features.

 It uses the popular OLED 1.3inches screen.
-It also uses the ESP32, so it runs directly Pyhton firmware and we can edit/program this firmware wirelessly using our phone or computer.
+It also uses the ESP32, so it runs directly Pyhton software and we can edit/program this software wirelessly using our phone or computer.

 # EBike build with Bafang M500 mid drive motor